Stories

 My short story “Dogs of Chernobyl” has been produced as a podcast by Disturbing Frequencies, an offshoot of Rochester Speculative Literature Association, which showcases science fiction, fantasy, and horror/suspense stories penned by Rochester-area writers and performed by local actors.

-And because I live in a barn with a cat it was inevitable that I should write a whimsical cat tale, titled “Close to Nature,” published by Sir Socks Le Chat.
+Because I live in a barn with a cat it was inevitable that I should write a whimsical cat tale, titled “Close to Nature,” published by Sir Socks Le Chat.

 Early on I had stories published in Rochester’s Lake Affect Magazine, Rochester Rewritten (published by R-SPEC Press), and The Refrigerator – an indescribably quirky intra-culture Rochester zine that “published the mail, anonymously” from 1989 until 1993 and lives on online.